jvican/jvican.github.io/content/post/from-45s-to-1s.md

 big enough so that you can browse through them.

-When you've added all the compile options to the configuration file and saved it, the next compilation will output a log [similar to this one](bloop-compile-0.txt).
+When you've added all the compile options to the configuration file and saved it, the next cpilation will output a log [similar to this one](bloop-compile-0.txt).
 This is the profiling data we're going to dig into.